openstack/tooz/doc/source/drivers.rst

   some basic group primitives (with huge limitations).
 The lock can only be distributed locally to a computer processes.

+* `file` is based on file and only implements a lock based on POSIX or Window file locking for now.
+The lock can only be distributed locally to a computer processes.

 * `zake`_ is a driver using a fake implementation of ZooKeeper and can be used to use Tooz in your unit tests suite for example.